-- 1. Push the fuel tank cap into position with the key inserted in the lock. - 2.
+- Insert the fuel tank cap into the tank opening with the key inserted in the lock and with the "\(\triangle\)" mark facing forward. - 2.
 Turn the key counterclockwise to the original position, and then remove it.

 The fuel tank cap cannot be installed unless the key is in the lock.
 In addition, the key cannot be removed if the cap is not properly installed and locked.